 Below is as close as I took to a side-by-side comparison between HDR mode (left) and normal exposure (right).
-The HDR mode does a great job at bringing out details in the shadows, and maintaining detail in highlights, however, the color always seems a bit “off”, and it’s a bit difficult to correct (especially since it is only saved in JPG.
+The HDR mode does a great job at bringing out details in the shadows and maintaining detail in highlights.
+However, the color always seems a bit “off,” and it’s a bit difficult to correct, especially since it is only saved in JPG.
 (Sorry, I wasn’t thinking of making the comparison at the time, so they are not taken at the exact same spot, but very similar compositions).

 Unfortunately, in the short week I had this camera, I simply did not have the time to really test out the video modes of the D780.
 I will test again in the future to write more on the video quality.
 From the little I did play with, I can tell the video quality is fantastic, even handheld.
 The built-in microphones are directly in front of the external flash hot shoe, and it picked up my breathing somewhat obnoxiously.
 If you are going to use video mode while you are behind the camera, consider an external, directed microphone.
 It uses the EN-EL15b rechargeable Lithium-Ion battery (it is cross-compatible with other EN-EL15 batteries), with up to 2260 shots if you are not using Live View.